Overview of Bond for Deed

 A Bond for Deed is one type of seller financing used when selling real estate in Louisiana.
 It is a contract that you can use to sell your house where the purchase price is paid by the buyer using installment payments.
 The buyer obtains possession of the property but the title to the property is not transferred from the seller to buyer until all payments have been made in full.
 Outside of Louisiana, Bond for Deed is called a Contract for Deed or Land Contract.
 Bond for Deed contracts may seem new to some home owners but they have been around since the 1930s.

 When To Use It

 Most people want to sell their house fast for all cash and at top dollar.
-However, often that’s not always possible, especially if working with a company that buys houses as is with no repairs needed.
-There are may situations in which a bond for deed can be used including when the purchaser can’t qualify for a new loan, the property needs repairs and can’t qualify for a new loan, there is little to no equity in the property, etc. Some of these are short term problems that can easily be fixed with a little time.
+However, often that's not always possible, especially if working with a company that buys houses as is with no repairs needed.
+There are many situations in which a bond for deed can be used including when the home buyer can't qualify for a new loan, the property needs repairs and can't qualify for a new loan, there is little to no equity in the property, etc. Some of these are short term problems that can easily be fixed with a little time.

 Servicing and Payments